Skip to content

 The generator pattern allows DeepFabric's core components to yield events during processing, letting you handle progress monitoring, logging, and user interface updates as needed:

-for event in tree.build(): # Core yields events, caller handles UI
+async for event in tree.build_async(): # Core yields events, caller handles UI

 if event['event'] == 'build_complete':